-2. PWs Comprising Elastic Flows
+3. PWs Comprising Elastic Flows

 In this section we consider Ethernet PWs that primarily carry congestion-responsive traffic.
-We show that we automatically obtain the desired congestion avoidance behavior, and that additional mechanisms are not needed.
+We expand on the remark in Section 6.5 (Congestion Considerations) of [RFC4553], and show that the desired congestion avoidance behavior is automatically obtained and additional mechanisms are not needed.